 Get acquainted with your fellow walkers, meet the

 race organizers, get your questions answered in person at the Friday Pre-Race Dinner.
-It starts about 6:30 pm at the Event Hotel in Waconia, MN – AmericInn
+It starts about 6:30 pm at the Event Hotel in Waconia, MN – AmericInn.
+Dinner cost is $15 and can be ordered during registration at UltraSignup site.
+You can also add dinner tickets using the ‘Store’ menu option at UltraSignup

 Bus Transportation & Race Start Times

-Please arrive at the FreshWater Church meeting point at least 30 minutes before your bus or race start time.
+Please arrive at the 4201 Steiner Street, St Bonifacius meeting point at least 30 minutes before your bus or race start time.

-Marathon, 50km and 10km races all start from the St Bonificius meeting point.
+Marathon, 50km, 10km, 5km races all start from the St Bonificius meeting point.

 Marathon & 50 km – Race Start 7:30 am from the St Bonificius meeting point.